-Old Master Q is the classic representation of Hong Kong Comics created by famous manhua artist Alfonso Wong in 1962.
-The almighty Old Master Q is known as ‘Captain Hong Kong’ to diehard readers.
-The character’s dress code of wearing traditional Chinese Chongshan, the pair of small glasses on his nose bridge, the symmetrical mustache and the quirky facial expression always make him stand out in the crowd.
-Being witty, whimsical, ready to take up cudgels for the weak and a daredevil in his everyday life, Old Master Q is partly good and partly bad.
-Though constantly stuck in choosing Chinese and Western cultures, he is stubborn about maintaining traditional Chinese values.
-Old Master Q is a Mr. Congeniality, his acquaintances include Big Dumb, Mr. Chun, Old Chiu, girlfriend Ms. Chan, pets and even aliens.
+Old Master Q is thought of as the centre of the Hong Kong comic universe, created by famous manhua artist Alfonso Wong in 1962, and known as ‘Captain Hong Kong’ to diehard readers.
+The character’s appearance – traditional Chinese chongshan, a pair of small glasses perched on the bridge of his nose, perfectly symmetrical moustache and quirky facial expression – always makes him stand out to readers.
+Witty, whimsical, ready to fight for the weak and quite the daredevil in his everyday life, he is partly good and partly bad, and – though constantly torn between Chinese and Western cultural influence – he is stubborn about maintaining his traditional Chinese values.
+His acquaintances include Big Dumb, Mr. Chun, Old Chiu, Ms. Chan, various pets and even aliens.

-The comic was created in the 1970s.
-The total series contain 40 volumes portraying Cowboy’s family matters and the love-hate relationship between him and his father in a humorous and heart-warming way — it is a reflection of the working class in the 70s and 80s in Hong Kong.
-The Macau-born creator Wong Wing Hing used limited words with large illustrations to tell visionary stories.
+This comic dates back to the 1970s, now a complex series of 40 volumes, each one portraying Cowboy’s family matters, particularly focusing on the love-hate relationship between him and his father.
+Humorous and heart-warming in tone, the comic series is a reflection of Hong Kong’s working-class families of the 70s and 80s.
+The Macau-born creator Wong Wing Hing used limited words with large illustrations to tell accessible, visionary stories.

-13 Dots is a Hong Kong slang which refers to female chatterboxes who talk on the phone around the clock.
-Since old phones in Hong Kong have 13 dots on the speaker, 13 Dots become the synonym of chatty girls.
+’13 Dots’ is a Hong Kong colloquialism which refers to chatterboxes (usually teenage girls who talk on the phone around the clock – old rotary phones had 13 finger stops, or ‘dots’, hence the name).
 Miss 13 Dots is the lovechild of a Hong Kong tycoon.
-She is a vivid fan of outlandish fashion and design with stripes (you can tell from her usual dress code — stripes hat, stripes t-shirt and stripes leggings).
-While she was raised in a wealthy family, she is not a spoiled kid at all.
-She always gives a helping hand to the needy and is loyal to justice.
+She loves outlandish fashion and anything with stripes (you can tell from her usual outfit — striped hat, t-shirt and leggings) and can often be found helping the needy.
 Miss 13 Dots is bubbly, independent and enjoys conjuring up quirky ideas with her friends.

-Q Boy is a black and white cat created in 2004.
-He is curious about everything and always has many question marks in his head (Q stands for question).
-His uncle, the black cat Doctor A (A stands for answer), is a knowledgeable academia.
-These two characters pair up to help children learn in an efficient way by reading comics.
+Q Boy is a black-and-white cat created in 2004.
+He is curious about everything and is always asking questions (hence the ‘Q’ in his name), while his uncle, Doctor A, is a wise academic who often provides the answers (hence the ‘A’).
+These two characters pair up to help children learn in an fun way by reading comics.

-The adorableness of the size difference between the two characters will make you fall in love with them.
-The white bear is like a inflated and snowy mochi and the boy resembles a cute little gnome.
-The boy, an ordinary child, always raises his head to look over the skyline in the bustling city and wishes he could fly one day to explore another part of the world.
-The white bear comes from an unknown and lonely planet, and wants to meet his fellows through giving.
-One summer, the boy bumps into the bear.
-As the white bear cannot withstand the shimmering heat, the boy splits his popsicle into two and shares half with the bear.
-The bear becomes the boy’s guardian angel and they motivate each other to live brightly.
+It’s really the size difference between these two characters which makes them so adorable.
+The white bear is like a giant mochi, while the boy resembles a cute little gnome.
+The boy, an ordinary child, always raises his head to look over the skyline in the bustling city, wishing he could fly away to explore other parts of the world.
+The white bear comes from an mysterious, lonely planet, and wants to get to know the people of Earth through giving.
+One summer, the two cross paths and, with the furry white bear struggling in the intense heat, the boy splits his popsicle into two, sharing half with the bear.
+Needless to say, a lifelong friendship ensues.